numberoverzero/bottom/README.rst

 Manually inject a command or reply as if it came from the server.
 This is useful for invoking other handlers.
 Note that because trigger doesn't block, registered callbacks for the event won't run until the event loop yields to them.

+Events don't need to be valid irc commands; any string is available.

 ::